How to practice Tajweed daily

 • Inconsistent Timing: Practice at different times each day reduces habit formation

-• No Teacher Feedback: Self-practice is good, but teacher guidance prevents fossilized errors
+• No Teacher Feedback: Self-practice is useful, but teacher guidance helps correct errors early

 FAQs